dy/piezo/README.md

 ```
 gain(                              // define a function with block, volume arguments.
-  block,                           // block is a array of samples
+  block,                           // block is a array argument
-  volume <= 0..100                 // volume is limited to 0..100 range
+  volume ~ 0..100                  // volume is limited to 0..100 range
 ) = (
   block[..] |>= # * volume         // multiply each sample by volume value
 );